ducko-edits/marvel-unite/faq.md

 ### Does this series incorporate the IMAX versions with expanded aspect ratio?

-> The first two seasons are almost entirely in regular 2.35:1 scope.
-The only film with IMAX scenes in the first two seasons is the first Iron Man, but I've decided against including those for consistency and simplicity.
-However, the episodes covering The Avengers retain its original 1.85:1 aspect ratio.
->
-> Starting in Season 3 and onwards, all of the films have IMAX available, so **this edit will contain IMAX sequences whenever reasonable**.
+> IMAX sequences are included wherever reasonable.
 This does result in a lot of changing aspect ratios, but I've worked carefully to make these transitions smooth and organic.
 I was also delighted to find that the vast majority of IMAX shots actually line up perfectly with the original scope shots.
 The higher quality Blu-ray sources are actually overlaid on top of the IMAX sources for most shots, ensuring the highest quality source is always used.

 ### Will you make Blu-ray ISOs?